Page updated 8/12/2021

 Carpenter Nature Center recognizes the importance of keeping our visitors and community safe during these challenging times.
-In response to the growing threat of the COVID-19 virus, we are doing our part to be proactive by making temporary changes in our operations based on guidance from regional medical experts, the CDC and the Minnesota Department of Health.
+We are doing our part to be proactive by making temporary changes in our operations based on guidance from regional medical experts, the CDC and the Minnesota Department of Health.

 Below is a list of Frequently Asked Questions related to our current operations: